yodlr/rethinkdb/test/rql_test/README.md

 ### Dependencies

-RethinkDB needs to have `./configure` run, and been built before these tests will work.
+Before the tests will work, you must `./configure` and build RethinkDB.
 Additionally, Python's YAML library and the node.js mocha test framework need to be installed.

 ```
 make -C ../..